kevinzhuang01/srp_2025/_profiles/ashlyncampbell.md

 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science; Educational Sciences; Informatics, Analytics and Information Science;
   Other Computer and Information Sciences; Visualization and Human-Computer Systems
+motivation: 'My motivation to participate in this program is two-fold: 1) the mission of the NAIRR Pilot strongly aligns with my personal values, and 2) the research of the partnering organizations and institutions embodies my research drive.
+My research is centered on providing resources to students, and joining this community would be a great step in building lifelong connections.
+Nonetheless, the capacity and community-building research introduced strongly aligns with my background and interests.
+I have long been interested in the work done by the Computing Research Association, as well as in collaborating with additional minority-serving institutions, and I believe this work will have a lasting impact.'
 image: "/assets/images/pictures/ashlyn_campbell.jpg"
 ---